Gizzi History, Family Crest & Coats of Arms

 The earliest forms of hereditary surnames in Spain were the patronymic surnames, which are derived from the father's given name, and metronymic surnames, which are derived from the mother's given name.
 Gizzi is thought to be a patronymic name formed from a now unknown medieval given name.
 An older Latin form of the surname was Garsea, but the roots of this name may well pre-date the Latin era and come from the Basque language.

 Early Origins of the Gizzi family

 The surname Gizzi was first found in Navarre, where the name is documented in the earliest records.

 Early History of the Gizzi family

-Another 357 words (26 lines of text) covering the years 1134, 1150 and 1800 are included under the topic Early Gizzi History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Gizzi research.
+Another 179 words (13 lines of text) covering the years 1134, 1150 and 1800 are included under the topic Early Gizzi History in all our PDF Extended History products and printed products wherever possible.

 Gizzi Spelling Variations

 Spelling variations of this family name include: Garcia, García, Garsea, Garsía, Garsia, Garcies, Guarsea, Guarseas, Garsías, Garsias, Gassía, Gassia, Garci, Garcés, Garces, Garcíaz, Garciaz, Garséaz, Garseaz, Gasset, Garcet, Gracía, Gracia and many more.

 Early Notables of the Gizzi family (pre 1700)